NoaAvigad/CPSC410/Grammar.md

 ```

 # Other things we talked about:
-- No g / s  => make the field public otherwise, private
+- No get / set  => make the field public otherwise, private
 - We can make files without folders
 - Empty folders are not allowed